sensu/sensu-docs/content/sensu-go/5.12/reference/tokens.md

   `disk_warning`
 - `{{ index .labels "cpu.threshold" }}` would be replaced with a custom label called `cpu.threshold`

-_NOTE: When an annotation or label name has a dot (e.g. `cpu.threshold`), the template index function syntax must be used to ensure correct processing, as the dot notation is also used for object nesting._
+_NOTE: When an annotation or label name has a dot (e.g. `cpu.threshold`), the template index function syntax must be used to ensure correct processing because the dot notation is also used for object nesting._

 ### Token substitution default values